Oscar Raise

-Oscar Raise (born 19 February 1952 in Gassino, Torino) is a retired Italian high jumper.
+Oscar Raise (born 19 February 1952) is a retired Italian high jumper.

 Biography

 He finished sixth at the 1978 European Indoor Championships and won the silver medal at the 1979 Mediterranean Games.
 He also competed at the 1976 Summer Olympics without reaching the final.

 His personal best jump is 2.27 metres, achieved on 19 September 1979 in Bologna, setting a new Italian record on the same day in which we were able Massimo Di Giorgio and Bruno Bruni (exceptional event for athletics).